Mclmadden/CB68/January.md

 ### Monday 1/30

-Continue making PV diagrams in CARTA.
+Continue inspecting PV diagrams in CARTA with the primary-beam-corrected images.

+Start with H$_2$CO, CS, CCH, SO, and SiO.

 Encountering error when attempting to install jupyter and jupyterlab: `pip3 install --user jupyter`